Pancreas Transplant: An Insulin-Free Treatment for Type 1 Diabetes

 As also discussed previously, many people with type 1 diabetes can manage their disease by following a diet and exercise plan, monitoring their blood glucose, and receiving insulin injections.
 But for some people this is a difficult task, resulting in a number of serious complications.

 A pancreas transplant is the closest thing to restoring normal pancreas function.
-A pancreas transplant isn't the best option for all people with type 1 diabetes, however, and is prima
+A pancreas transplant isn't the best option for all people with type 1 diabetes, however, and is primarily recommended for people with kidney failure.

 Click here for entire article